 George Spangler Farm & Field Hospital

-Walk the grounds, hear the stories and feel the emotions of life–and death–at this historic farm suddenly transformed into a field hospital.
+Walk the grounds, hear the stories and feel the impact of a family farm forever changed by the events of 1863.
 Living historians and docents provide insight and authentic accounts of experiences on the farm during the battle.
+Enjoy special programming on select dates throughout the year.

 Eisenhower National Historic Site